basimkhajwal/TheZamboniChronicles/README.md

 ######Current List Of Tasks To Do:
 - Finish game states and managers
 - Manage asset loading (images, sounds etc)
-- Make a JSON level parser
+- Make a JSON level parser (Maybe leave it till later)
-- Make a 2d scene graph for GUI and base classes for rendering
+- Make a 2d scene graph for GUI and base classes for rendering (Minimalistic at first, improve later)
-- Particle Effects
+- Particle Effects (Add when needed)
+- Physics Engine and collision detection
+- Tile map manager
 - Keyboard Input
 - Mouse input